ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Semi-automated testing is a relatively new category of software testing. ese tests are created by non-technical staff perhaps your specialized manual testing team and then run in either a completely automated or supervised environment.

 The major pitfall of these tests is reliability.
-Because they're created by non-technical staff, they may not be quite as precise as fully automated tests, making them more prone to false positives and false negatives. at said, this space is rapidly evolving with new companies and tools launching every year, such as Rainforest QA and Testim, with strategies to improve reliability and lower overall cost.
+Because they're created by non-technical staff, they may not be quite as precise as fully automated tests, making them more prone to false positives and false negatives.
+That said, this space is rapidly evolving with new companies and tools launching every year, such as Rainforest QA and Testim, with strategies to improve reliability and lower overall cost.

 ## Source Control